Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Introduction

-In this paper, we focus on addressing the challenges associated with GSMGP models.
-The main contributions of this paper are detailed as follows: \begin{itemize} \item We introduce a novel formulation for GSM kernel that specifically caters to multi-dimensional data.
-Compared to existing formulations, our approach effectively reduces the number of hyper-parameters while preserving a favorable hyper-parameter optimization structure.
-The proposed kernel formulation is shown to be sample efficient, demanding significantly less grid points to achieve a satisfactory approximation capability. \item In order to address the challenges associated with large-scale hyper-parameter optimization in learning GSMGP models, we present the distributed SCA (DSCA) algorithm that can effectively train a large number of kernel hyper-parameters in a distributed manner.
-Unlike existing centralized optimization methods that scale as $\mathcal{O}(Qn^3)$, where $Q$ is the number of kernel components, DSCA reduces the per-unit computation to $\mathcal{O}(\frac{Q}{s} n^3)$ for $s$ computing units, thus improving scalability. \item To enhance the scalability of the GSMGP model for handling big data, we introduce the doubly distributed SCA (D$^2$SCA) algorithm, which builds upon the alternating direction method of multipliers (ADMM) framework.
-D$^2$SCA facilitates collaborative learning of kernel hyper-parameters in a distributed manner involving multiple agents.
-Crucially, this approach ensures that the local agents are not required to share their data, preserving data privacy while achieving robust and scalable learning of the GSMGP model. \item We further consider a more practical setting inherent to the D$^2$SCA algorithm, namely the communication bandwith restriction that is encountered in wireless settings.
-We extend the D$^2$SCA algorithm by incorporating a quantization scheme, giving rise to the quantized doubly distributed SCA (QD$^2$SCA) algorithm.
-By quantizing the local and global hyper-parameters, QD$^2$SCA effectively reduces the required transmission bits during each communication round. \item We provide a comprehensive convergence analysis for all proposed algorithms.
-Additionally, we conduct extensive experiments on diverse one-dimensional and multi-dimensional datasets to evaluate their performance.
-The results demonstrate that our proposed methods consistently outperform existing approaches in terms of prediction performance and efficiency. \end{itemize} The remainder of this paper is organized as follows.
+In this paper, we address the challenge of constructing an optimal GP kernel for multi-dimensional and large-scale data.
+Unlike existing solutions, such as sparse variational GPs with inducing points \cite{titsias2009variational, liu2021gp}, which remain inefficient due to model complexity and data size, we propose a novel and practical learning framework that leverages advancements in distributed computing to efficiently optimize kernel hyper-parameters.
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce a novel formulation for the GSM kernel capable of accommodating multi-dimensional data.
+Compared to existing formulations \cite{yinLinearMultipleLowRank2020,suwandiGaussianProcessRegression2022}, our approach effectively reduces the number of hyper-parameters while maintaining a good approximation capability.
+Furthermore, the proposed kernel exhibits a sparsity-promoting property that enables efficient optimization of the hyper-parameters. \item We leverage advances in distributed computing and exploit the inherent sparsity of our proposed kernel to develop a practical learning framework for GPs with LMK.
+The framework, termed Sparse LInear Multiple Kernel Learning (SLIM-KL), consists of two main components: 1) a quantized alternating direction method of multipliers (ADMM) scheme, allowing multiple agents to collaboratively learn the kernel hyper-parameters while preserving data privacy and reducing communication costs; and 2) a distributed successive convex approximation (DSCA) algorithm for solving the local hyper-parameter optimization problem in a distributed manner within the quantized ADMM.
+As a result, SLIM-KL offers scalability, maintains privacy, and ensures efficient communication. \item We provide a comprehensive theoretical analysis for the proposed learning framework.
+Additionally, we conduct extensive experiments on diverse one-dimensional and multi-dimensional datasets to evaluate its performance.
+The results demonstrate that our proposed framework consistently outperform the existing approaches in terms of prediction performance and computation efficiency. \end{itemize} The remainder of this paper is organized as follows.
 Section \ref{sec:preliminaries} reviews the GP regression and GSM kernel.
-Section \ref{sec:methods} introduces the proposed kernel formulation and learning algorithms.
-Section \ref{sec:analysis} presents the theoretical analysis and guarantees of our methods.
+Sections \ref{sec:GSM-MISO} and \ref{sec:SLIM-KL} introduce the proposed kernel formulation and learning framework.
+Section \ref{sec:analysis} presents the theoretical analysis of our proposed framework.
 Section \ref{sec:experiments} demonstrates the experimental results.
 Finally, Section \ref{sec:conclusion} concludes the paper.
+Key technical proofs and derivations are given in the Appendix.